rdkcentral/aamp/test/smoketest/README.txt

 from the preceding instructions.
 This may be a single event or list of events (unordered) and 'waitfor' can be used as a blocking or non-blocking test.
 If the check fails, the script will exit as failed.
 It can be specified that an event should NOT be received with '!<event>'.
-Where an event can check for certain parameters, these can, optionally, be added within brackets, e.g.
+Where an event can check for certain parameters, these can, optionally, be added within brackets.
-To wait for any AUDIO_TRACKS_CHANGED event we can do:
-    waitfor 2 AUDIO_TRACKS_CHANGED
-To wait for an AUDIO_TRACKS_CHANGED and check the track number we can do
-    waitfor 2 AUDIO_TRACKS_CHANGED(track number)
-If an event an have multiple parameters they can be pravided as a comma separated list e.g.
+If an event can have multiple parameters they can be pravided as a comma separated list e.g.
 To wait for a progress event we can do:
     waitfor 2 PROGRESS
 To wait for a progress event with particular speed and position we can do:
     waitfor 2 PROGRESS(speed,position)
-To ignor a parameter just leave it out so for a progress event wher we ignore the speed but check the position we can do:
+To ignore a parameter just leave it out.
+So for a progress event where we ignore the speed but check the position we can do:
     waitfor 2 PROGRESS(,position)

-Events currently supported:
+Events supported:
-  TUNED (includes checking for TUNE_FAILED) TUNE_FAILED
-  PLAYING
+  Most AAMPEventType events (just remove the 'AAMP_EVENT_', e.g. for AAMP_EVENT_SPEED_CHANGED use 'SPEED_CHANGED'):
+    waitfor 2 SPEED_CHANGED
+  For AAMP_EVENT_STATE_CHANGED events, use the PrivAAMPState enum (drop the 'eSTATE_').
+E.g. for a AAMP_EVENT_STATE_CHANGED indicating a state change to eSTATE_PAUSED, just use 'PAUSED'.
-  PAUSED
+    waitfor 2 PAUSED
-  STOPPED
-  ERROR
-  BLOCKED
-  COMPLETE
-  EOS
-  AUDIO_TRACKS_CHANGED(int track index)
-  TEXT_TRACKS_CHANGED(int track index)
+  The PROGRESS event can optionally accept speeed and position checks:
-  PROGRESS (int speed,int ms position)
+     PROGRESS(int speed,int ms position)

 Note:
   - the accuracy of the postion (specified in ms) is by default 1s but may be specifed by appending '(accuracy)' e.g.: